Understanding Common Bidet Seat Terms

 P

-Premisting – Premisting automatically coats the toilet bowl with a thin film water whenever someone sits down on the seat to prevent waste residue from sticking to the bowl.
+Premisting – Premisting automatically coats the toilet bowl with a thin film of water whenever someone sits down on the seat to prevent waste residue from sticking to the bowl.
 This feature is unique to select TOTO bidets and makes it easier to keep the toilet bowl clean.

 Pump Assisted Flush – See “Flush, Pump Assisted”